 Yes, we’re talking about the Leo Carillo, who acted in nearly 100 movies between 1927 and 1950.
 Leo Carrillo Ranch Historic Park is a small part of his former working rancho and vacation retreat.

 Kids love the resident peacocks, but there are also multiple historic properties, including the visitors’ center, adobe buildings, a barn, and more.
 You can also walk the 4-mile Rancho Carrillo Trail.
 The park is open daily.
-But it does have a holiday schedule and is subject to closure during inclement weather.
-It also offers free Guided Tours, and Free Guided Botanical Tours.
+But it does have a holiday schedule and may be closed during inclement weather.
+It also offers free Guided Tours and Free Guided Botanical Tours.
 (Location: Carlsbad)

 Some of San Diego’s best panoramic views can be enjoyed from Mt.
 Helix Park.
 The cross at the top above the amphitheater is a very recognizable San Diego landmark.
 Take one of the trails to the peak and a picnic at sunset for a lovely day outside.
 (Location: La Mesa)

-In addition to being a beautiful green space, you can get a glimpse of what life was like in the early 20th century at the Nelson House.
+In addition to being a beautiful green space, a visit to the Nelson House offers a glimpse into what life was like in the early 20th century.
 At Old Poway Park, you can also take a quick tour of Heritage House to learn about Poway’s history.
 Be prepared that your kids may ask to ride on the Poway Midland Railroad that circles the park (a small fee applies).
 The park is open from sunrise to sunset daily.
 (Location: Poway)

-Located in the southwest corner of San Diego, the Tijuana Estuary is a wetlands area with beach, dune, mudflat, salt marsh, riparian, coastal sage scrub, and upland habitats that are free to explore.
+Located in the southwest corner of San Diego, the Tijuana Estuary is a wetland area with beach, dune, mudflat, salt marsh, riparian, coastal sage scrub, and upland habitats that are free to explore.

-Start at the Visitor Center to learn about the trails, flora and fauna (many are rare or endangered), and various things to do during your visit.
-Kids can earn junior rangers here and they offer a variety of environmental education resources online.
+Start at the Visitor Center to learn about the trails, flora and fauna (many are rare or endangered), and activities to do during your visit.
+Kids can earn Junior Ranger badges here, and the organization offers a variety of environmental education resources online.
 (Location: Imperial Beach)

 Public Art